 Bathrooms at home usually need adaptation if someone who is elderly or disabled wants to stay in the house and remain independent.
 Ensuring bathroom access and safety may require room customisation.
 Here are our tips on making a bathroom more accessible.

-Falls often happen as people get in or out of the bathtub.
+Falls often happen as people get in or out of the bath.
 Non-slip suction mats or non-skid tub liners or stickers can help prevent falls and provide firm footing.

-Grab bars around the tub are a must for safety.
-These bars should be institutional-grade and installed according to the manufacturer’s directions for firm and solid support.
-Using towel rods in place of them is strongly discouraged.
-Improperly installed bars, as well, will not support a person who loses balance.
+Grab bars around key standing-to-sitting areas, such as the bath and toilet, are a must for safety.
+These bars should be strong and installed according to the manufacturer’s directions for firm and solid support.
+Badly installed bars will not support a person who loses balance.

-Various types of bars and poles are available from plumbing supply companies.
+Various types of bars and poles are available.
 The type, number, and positioning of supports depend on: